+This is the Connected Message Queue (CMQ) value returned by the iqr_connect_read or iqr_connect_write service routines for the message queue.

-DESCRIPTION This routine will attempt to read the next message from the given message queue.
+This routine will attempt to read the next message from the given message queue.

 If a message exists, then the message's header information and the message itself are returned in the passed buffer location.
-The actual message will be located at an offset of size HBKDEF (or HDR\$K\SIZ) from the start of the buffer.
-If the message queue is empty, then a condition of QUE\NOMESS is a returned indication that there are no messages currently in the queue.
-CONDITION VALUES RETURNED VMS Condition Codes QUE SUCCESS Successfully read a message.
-User passed message queue name was not QUE\INVALQNAME valid.
-Not readable, or long length.
-QUE\INVARG User passed argument invalid, or not readable.
-QUE\INVALIDPEX User passed hub was invalid.
-Missing or not writeable.
-QUE\INTERNALFAULT Contact developers.
-QUE\ALLOCLOCK Unable to capture hub allocation lock.
-Examine extended status in hbk and contact developers.
-QUE\NOTFOUND Requested message queue was not found within the current hub.
-QUE\INVALUSERBUF The buffer passed by the user is invalid.
-QUE\NOTCONREAD The caller has not yet connected for read to this queue.
-The size of the passed buffer is too small.
-QUE\USRBUFSML QUE\NOMESS The message queue is currently empty.
-No messages exist to read.
+The actual message will be located at an offset of size HBKDEF (or HDR\$K_SIZ) from the start of the buffer.

+If the message queue is empty, then a condition of QUE_NOMESS is a returned indication that there are no messages currently in the queue.

+QUE SUCCESS Successfully read a message.

+QUE INVALUSERBUF The buffer passed by the user is invalid.

+QUE NOTCONREAD The caller has not yet connected for read to

+this queue.

+QUE USRBUFSML The size of the passed buffer is too small.

+QUE NOMESS The message queue is currently empty.
+No

+messages exist to read.

-4.17 iqr\read\qw
+4.17 iqr_read_qn